-More elements from the William Fraser Memorial Park on Pohe Island Master Plan will be delivered, including a destination playground and new toilets.
-Bike Northland will also finalise the last elements of the Bike Park hub, including learn to ride and bike skills areas as well as a revamped bike building, more toilets and bike storage.
+We're adding planting and new toilets around the new destination playground.
+Bike Northland have also finalised the last elements of the Bike Park hub, including learn to ride and bike skills areas, as well as a revamped bike building, more toilets and bike storage.

-HIKURANGI AND PARUA BAY SKATEPARKS AND RAUMANGA AND ŌAKURA PLAYGROUNDS
+HIKURANGI AND PARUA BAY SKATEPARKS AND RAUMANGA PLAYGROUND

-We're gathering feedback from the local community on what they'd like to see in the upcoming refresh of the Hikurangi skatepark, a new skatepark at Parua Bay and new playgrounds at Raumanga Valley Road and Ōakura.
+We're working through feedback from the community on what they'd like to see in the upcoming refresh of the Hikurangi skatepark, a new skatepark at Parua Bay and have plans confirmed for a new playground at Raumanga Valley Road.